 Ringling College recognizes the International Baccalaureate (IB) diploma.
 Students with an IB diploma may be given up to 12 credits for individual courses if they score 5 through 7 on the Higher-Level Examinations.
 No credit is given for Subsidiary-Level or Standard-Level exams.
-Official scores must be sent directly from the testing organization to the Office of the Registrar at Ringling College of Art and Design.
+Official scores must be sent directly from the testing organization to the Office of the Registrar.